redis/node-redis/README.md

 number of sites.

-`node_redis` was originally written to replace `node-redis-client` which hasn't been updated in a while, and no longer works on recent versions of node.
+`node_redis` was originally written to replace `node-redis-client` which hasn't been updated in a while, and no longer works with recent versions of node.

 ## Usage